raycast/extensions/extensions/jira/README.md

 Create, access and modify issues and sprints.

-# How to use

-## Oauth

-You will be prompted to authenticate on first use.

-## API Token
+## Logging in with an API token

+The Jira extension supports OAuth authentication by default.
+But if you want, you can log in with an API token instead.
+To do so, you must:

-i) Get an API token as described [here](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/). ii) Select any command from the Jira extension, then press Cmd-K and scroll down to `Configure Extension`.
-Enter your email, API token, and Jira site url (without https) on the right.
-Note that all 3 must be provided to use API tokens.
+1. Get an API token as described here.
+2. Select any command from the Jira extension, then press Cmd+K and scroll down to `Configure Extension`.
+Enter your email, API token, and Jira site URL (without https://) on the right.
+Note that all three must be provided to use API tokens.